Press enter to see results or esc to cancel.

 • Pre-exposure immunization is recommended for travelers, expats, and children living in areas with high rabies exposure, which can be done by getting human rabies vaccines

-Bumrungrad Hospital (A top private hospital in Thailand)
+Bumrungrad Hospital (a top private hospital in Thailand) suggests:

 • Vaccinate your pets